ReactiveHTML/rimmel/README.md

 ```

 ## Forward Refs?
-No need
+An unnecessary evil
-Forward refs are a construct used in Imperative-Reactive UI libraries to enable referencing and later modifying DOM elements that don't exist yet.
+Forward refs are a construct used in Imperative-Reactive UI libraries to enable referencing and later modifying DOM elements that don't exist yet (you're writing components that to act on DOM elements that will only exist after they are mounted).

 The simple, yet effective functional paradigm used by Rimmel enables you to define any change to a DOM element as a Promise or Observable stream.
-This means whenever your streams emit any data, the elements will already be there to receive them, effectively making the use of Forward Refs redundant.
+The mounting and data binding is completely managed by Rimmel.
+This means when they resolve or emit, the elements will already be there to receive them, effectively making the use of Forward Refs redundant.

 ## Structured Data?
 We stop here and this is why